-While Google Drive has long offered support for Word (opens in new tab), PowerPoint (opens in new tab) and Excel (opens in new tab) documents, these file-types have always been launched automatically in a preview mode that does not allow the user to make changes.
+While Google Drive has long offered support for Word, PowerPoint and Excel documents, these file-types have always been launched automatically in a preview mode that does not allow the user to make changes.

 Now, double-clicking on an Office document (.docx, .doc, .ppt, .pptx, .xls, .xlsx and .xlsm files) stored in Drive will open it in editing mode by default.
 And to open a file in preview mode, users will have to select the option via the right-click dropdown menu or hold the “P” key while double clicking the file.